jigneshpshah/erpnext/erpnext/docs/user/manual/en/selling/sales-order.md

 Sales Order.
 If any Items in your table are Product Bundle (packets), then the “Packing List” will contain the exploded (detailed) list of your Items.

-### Reservation and Warehouses

-If your Sales Order contains Items for which inventory is tracked (Is Stock Item is “Yes”) then, ERPNext will ask you for “Reservation Warehouse”.
-If you have set a default Warehouse for the Item, it will automatically set this Warehouse here.

-This “reserved” quantity will help you project what is the quantity you need to purchase based on all your commitments.

 ### Taxes

 To add taxes to your Quotation, you can select a **Sales Taxes and Charges Template** or add the taxes on your own.